 🥘Ingredients

 - Boneless, skinless chicken breasts: Chicken breasts are perfect for this recipe, as they stay tender and juicy and add a delicious depth of flavor in a small amount of time.
+Chicken breasts tend to be thicker, which makes for bigger chunks of chicken.

 - Chaat masala: Chaat masala is a blend of spices, including mango powder, black salt and dried pomegranate.
 It adds a tangy flavour to chicken marinade, all in one spice mix.